 LSC.
-LSC is replacing all references to "the Corporation" with "LSC" for simplicity.
-LSC is introducing this definition to make clear that, unless otherwise specified, references to LSC in this rule include both the Corporation and LSC's Office of Inspector General.
+LSC replaced all references to "the Corporation" with "LSC" for simplicity.
+LSC introduced this definition to make clear that, unless otherwise specified, references to LSC in this rule include both the Corporation and LSC's Office of Inspector General.

 Office.
-LSC is adding this definition in order to simplify references to the Office of Inspector General and/or the Office of Legal Affairs, where appropriate.
+LSC added this definition in order to simplify references to the Office of Inspector General and/or the Office of Legal Affairs, where appropriate.

 Office of Inspector General records.
-LSC is deleting this definition because the general definition of "Records" includes the Office of Inspector General records, making this definition redundant.
+LSC deleted this definition because the general definition of records includes the Office of Inspector General records, making this definition redundant.

 Person.
-LSC's current regulations do not define person.
-To address this gap, LSC is adding a definition modeled after the definition of person contained in the FOIA, 5 U.S.C.
+LSC's prior regulations did not define person.
+To address this gap, LSC added a definition modeled after the definition of person contained in the FOIA, 5 U.S.C.
 551(2).
+In response to the rule published in the Federal Register on October 31, 2016, 81 FR 75330, LSC received a comment recommending that it add "or a Federal agency" to the definition of person to clarify that a Federal agency is not a person.
+LSC is adopting that recommendation.

 Records.
-LSC is modifying he definition of this term to comport with the definition of records in LSC's Records Management Policy, which was updated in September 2015.
+LSC modified the definition of this term to comport with the definition of records in LSC's Records Management Policy, which was updated in September 2015.
 It also incorporates Office of Inspector General records, which were previously defined separately.

 Rule.
 LSC's FOIA regulations cite to personnel rules, rules of procedure, and substantive rules, but do not define the term rule.
-To address this gap, LSC has added a definition of rule modeled on the definition contained in the FOIA, 5 U.S.C.
+To address this gap, LSC added a definition of rule modeled on the definition contained in the FOIA, 5 U.S.C.
 551(4).

 Submitter.
 On February 14, 2003, LSC published in the Federal Register a final rule adding provisions for a submitter's rights process to its FOIA regulations.
 68 FR 7433, Feb.
-14, 2003.
-These provisions were modeled after the process outlined in Executive Order No. 12,600 (June 23, 1987).
+14, 2003, These provisions were modeled after the process outlined in Executive Order No. 12,600 (June 23, 1987).
 The 2003 final rule limited submitter solely to any person or entity from whom LSC receives grant application records.
-LSC is now expanding the definition of submitter to include "any person or applicant for funds who provides confidential commercial information to LSC."
+LSC is expanding the definition of submitter to include "any person or applicant for funds who provides confidential commercial information to LSC."
 This definition more closely conforms with the spirit of E.O.
 12,600 and ensures that submitters who may have an interest in the protection of their confidential commercial information are properly notified.